-The U.S. grows more than 80 percent of the world's almonds, according to the Almond Board of California.
+The state of California grows more than 80 percent of the world's almond trees, according to the Almond Board of California.
 Although there haven't been any other recalls from imported almonds, if you're concerned about cyanide poisoning, buying U.S. grown almonds, whether organic or not, may be the safest bet.

 Almond Benefits Outweigh Risks

 Don't let the minuscule amount of cyanide in sweet almonds prevent you from including these nutritious nuts in your diet.
 The fiber and protein in these nuts are filling, so a little goes a long way when it comes to hunger and weight control.
-Almonds are also high in monounsaturated fat, which is good for your heart and helps lower blood cholesterol levels.
-For heart health, it's recommended you eat 1.5 ounces of nuts a day, according to the FDA.
-There's also some evidence that the nutrients in almonds may aid in blood sugar control and reduce inflammation, according to a 2007 article published in the Journal of Agricultural and Food Chemistry.
+Almonds boost brain health, and they are also high in monounsaturated fat, which is good for your heart and helps lower blood cholesterol levels.
+For heart health, the American Heart Association recommends you eat five, 1/2-ounce servings of nuts per week, or about 1.5 ounces per day.
+There's also some evidence that the nutrients in almonds may aid in blood sugar control and reduce inflammation.

 You can also soak almonds in water for 12 to 24 hours to increase the nutrient content and remove naturally occurring antinutrients that block mineral absorption.
 By soaking almonds, you will be able to absorb more of their vitamins and minerals and less of any tannins and acids.
 Consume soaked almonds within a week to ensure the greatest nutritional benefits.